-- a.
-A statement that the study involves research, an explanation of the purposes of the research, the expected duration of the subject's participation, a description of the procedures to be followed, and identification of any procedures which are experimental. - b.
-A description of any reasonably foreseeable tangible or intangible risks or discomforts to the subject. - c.
-A description of any benefits to the subject or to others that may reasonably be expected from the research. - d.
-A disclosure of appropriate alternative procedures or courses of treatment, if any, which might be advantageous to the subject. - e.
-A statement describing the extent, if any, to which confidentiality of records identifying the subject will be maintained. - f.
-For research involving more than minimal risk, an explanation as to whether any compensation, or medical treatments are available, if injury occurs and, if so, what they consist of, or where further information may be obtained.
+- 1. A statement that the study involves research, an explanation of the purposes of the research, the expected duration of the subject's participation, a description of the procedures to be followed, and identification of any procedures which are experimental. - 2.
+A description of any reasonably foreseeable tangible or intangible risks or discomforts to the subject. - 3.
+A description of any benefits to the subject or to others that may reasonably be expected from the research. - 4.
+A disclosure of appropriate alternative procedures or courses of treatment, if any, which might be advantageous to the subject. - 5.
+A statement describing the extent, if any, to which confidentiality of records identifying the subject will be maintained. - 6.
+For research involving more than minimal risk, an explanation as to whether any compensation, or medical treatments are available, if injury occurs and, if so, what they consist of, or where further information may be obtained. - 7.
+An explanation of whom to contact for answers to pertinent questions about the research and research subjects' rights, and whom to contact in the event of a research-related injury to the subject. - 8.
+A statement that participation is voluntary, that refusal to participate will involve no penalty or loss of benefits to which the subject is otherwise entitled, and that the subject may discontinue participation at any time without penalty or loss of benefits to which the subject is otherwise entitled. - 9.
+A statement regarding care that will be provided in the event of a researchrelated injury.
 For sponsored studies, a statement naming the organization that will pay for injury costs should be included.
-For VA projects, information on VA procedures related to research subject injury will be included. - g.
-An explanation of whom to contact for answers to pertinent questions about the research and research subjects' rights, and whom to contact in the event of a research-related injury to the subject. - h.
-A statement that participation is voluntary, that refusal to participate will involve no penalty or loss of benefits to which the subject is otherwise entitled, and that the subject may discontinue participation at any time without penalty or loss of benefits to which the subject is otherwise entitled. - i.
-If the research involves products regulated by the FDA or will be used to support applications for products regulated by the Food and Drug Administration (a drug with an IND or a medical device with an IDE), the consent form will include a statement disclosing that the FDA (Food and Drug Administration may choose to inspect research records identifying study participants. - j.
+For VA projects, information on VA procedures related to research subject injury will be included. - 10.
+If the research involves products regulated by the FDA or will be used to support applications for products regulated by the Food and Drug

+Administration (a drug with an IND or a medical device with an IDE).
+The consent form will include a statement disclosing that the FDA (Food and Drug Administration may choose to inspect research records identifying study participants.

 All informed consent forms should be written at a level appropriate for the potential population.
 Use of the second person is preferred.
-General formatting, readability and clarity must be acceptable and medical terminology must be defined in lay terms, ideally at an eighth-grade reading level or lower.
+General formatting, readability and clarity must be acceptable and medical terminology must be defined in lay terms, ideally at an 8th grade reading level or lower.

-3.4.1.3 Additional Elements Of Informed Consent
+3.4.1.3.
+Additional Elements Of Informed Consent